Preparedness Notes for Tuesday — September 19, 2023

 Economics & Investing For Preppers

 Here are the latest news items and commentary on current economics news, market trends, stocks, investing opportunities, and the precious metals markets.
 In this column, JWR also covers hedges, derivatives, and various obscura.
 This column emphasizes JWR’s “tangibles heavy” investing strategy and contrarian perspective.
-Today, we look at expected crashes in commercial and residential real estate.
-(See the Tangibles Investing section.)
+Today, we look at inflation and recession fears.
+(See the Inflation/Deflation Watch section.)

 Precious Metals: